 Instrument calibrations are one of the most important, yet also one of the most neglected, areas of weather measurement.
 Making accurate weather measurements requires accurately calibrated instruments.

-Spreadsheets are ideal for archiving weather records, and provide more comprehensive analysis tools than the automatic weather station (AWS) software used to log the sensors.
+Spreadsheets are ideal for archiving weather records, and provide more comprehensive analysis and presentation tools than the AWS software used to store sensor output.
 Holding and archiving data in hourly, daily and monthly spreadsheets is easy to do, simplifies record-keeping and makes subsequent analysis much more straightforward.